 'India's next moon mission depends on Russia'

 Sriharikota: India's second moon mission will depend on Russia's decision after a failed inter-planetary mission with China, ISRO chairman said Sunday, a day when the Indian space agency launched its 100th mission.
+"Russia is reviewing its inter-planetary missions after a failed joint mission with China.
+For Chandrayaan-2, Russia has to provide the lander.

 The Chandrayaan 2 is planned for 2014 with India's heavier rocket -- Geosynchronous Satellite Launch Vehicle (GSLV).